jimpurbrick/thecreationengine/content/replaying-replicated-redux.md

-While [property based tests proved to be a powerful tool for finding and fixing problems with ReactVR pairs](http://jimpurbrick.com/2017/07/31/testing-replicated-redux/), the limitations in the simplistic 'clientPredictionConstistenty' mechanism remained.
+While [property based tests proved to be a powerful tool for finding and fixing problems with ReactVR pairs](http://jimpurbrick.com/2017/07/31/testing-replicated-redux/), the limitations of the simplistic `clientPredictionConstistenty` mechanism remained.

-It's easy to think of applications where one order of a sequence of actions is valid, but another order of the same actions are invalid.
-Imagine an application which models a door which can be
-locked: an `unlock` action followed by an `open` action should be valid, but an 'open' action followed by `unlock` should be invalid given a starting state where the door is locked.
+It's easy to think of applications where one order of a sequence of actions is valid, but another order is invalid.
+Imagine an application which models a door which can be locked: an `unlock` action followed by an `open` action should be valid, but an `open` action followed by `unlock` should be invalid given a starting state where the door is locked.
 It's a lot more difficult to imagine how every ordering of this simple sequence of actions can be made either valid or invalid.

 The limitation of `clientPredictionConsistency` is caused by the master client having to see an invalid action before it notices that